_UlD2_kHqwz.webp)

 Measuring Success: How to Know If Your Onboarding Is Working

 Getting onboarding right is just the beginning it is what you do next that shapes the employee’s journey.
 You need to track how well it works so you can keep improving.
-Here are the keyways to measure success:
+From the very first touchpoint, like a new employee onboarding email, to long-term performance, each stage provides insights into success.
+Here are the keyways to measure it:

-Set simple goals for the first 30, 60, and 90 days.
+Set simple goals for the first 30, 60 and 90 days.
 Track if new hires are meeting those goals.
 If many are falling short, it could mean they need more training or clearer expectations.
+Early goal success boosts confidence and engagement.

 Ask managers how prepared their new team members are after onboarding.
 Their insights can help you adjust your process to better meet job-specific needs.